apache/shardingsphere/docs/document/content/user-manual/shardingsphere-proxy/observability/_index.en.md

 `conf/agent.yaml` is used to manage agent configuration.
 Built-in plugins include Jaeger, OpenTracing, Zipkin, OpenTelemetry, BaseLogging and Prometheus.
-No plugin are enabled by default.
+No plugin is enabled by default. is for single plugin.
 After configuring the corresponding plugin configuration, the corresponding plugin can be started.

 ```yaml
 plugins: